Jackket0/The-Recipe-Book/AI-README.md

 ## Development Patterns

 ### Type Safety
-- Strict TypeScript configuration with no implicit any
+- Strict TypeScript configuration with no implicit any and comprehensive type checking
-- Union types for categories/tags with exhaustive checking
+- Union types for categories/tags with exhaustive checking and type safety
-- JSON Schema validation with AJV
+- JSON Schema validation with AJV and detailed error reporting
-- Runtime validation with comprehensive error reporting
+- Runtime validation with comprehensive error reporting and content quality warnings
-- Type guards for null checking
+- Type guards for null checking and proper type narrowing
-- Validation warnings for content quality
+- Validation warnings for content quality and best practices
-- All components have typed props interfaces
+- All components have properly typed props interfaces with optional vs required props
-- All utility functions have explicit return types
+- All utility functions have explicit return types and correctly typed parameters
+- Replaced `any` types with stricter `unknown` types and proper type guards
+- Children type safety with proper React children typing where applicable
+- Generic type inference utilized where possible for better type safety

 ### Component Architecture
 - Functional components with hooks